 But something like this is by far the most likely scenario: admiring followers and interested observers came to Joseph Smith with some ancient-looking, metal plates with awesome writing on them and ask him to interpret them.
-Joseph then put on a show by comparing his fake Egyptian dictionary18 to the metal plates and then he simply made something up or tried to make it look legit by finding a character that looked similar and then using it to come up with a partial “translation” for his doting audience.
-Any other explanation requires a lot of strange and highly unlikely scenarios or disregard of the facts.
+Joseph then put on a show by comparing his fake Egyptian “dictionary” to the metal plates and then simply made something up or tried to make it look legit by finding a character that looked similar and then use it to come up with a partial “translation” for his doting audience.

-I don’t blame anyone for finding their way to a faithful explanation of the Kinderhook plates (or anything else for that matter).
+I don’t blame anyone for finding their way to a faithful explanation of the Kinderhook Plates (or anything else for that matter).
 Faith is up to every individual.
-However, I do have an issue when the creators of apologetic stuff, like this video, leave out really important information (like William Clayton’s quote).
+However, I do have an issue when the creators of apologetic stuff, like this video, leave out really important information.
 Whether intentional or not, that makes it look like they’re hiding something.

 Frankly, I think it’s dishonest.

 - Some apologists use the fact that Fugate’s letter came thirty-six later to support their arguments.
 I guess they’re saying that if Fugate, Wiley, and Whitton believed that they fooled Joseph, they would have published their trick immediately.
-But even if that were so, what the creators of thought of their trick doesn’t matter.
-Those around the Mormon prophet were clearly under the impression that Joseph believed he was handling ancient artifacts and that he produced a partial “translation”.
-Those facts stand apart from the creator’s opinions.
+But even if that were so, what the tricksters thought of their trick doesn’t matter.
+The fact remains that Joseph Smith claimed that the fake plates were authentic and then produced a “translation” (see below).
+That fact that he was fooled stands apart from the creator’s opinions.

 - Here’s an excerpt: “Mr. Cobb: I received your letter in regard to those plates, and will say in answer that they are a HUMBUG, gotten up by Robert Wiley, Bridge Whitton and myself. …We read in Pratt’s prophecy that ‘Truth is yet to spring out of the earth.’
 We concluded to prove the prophecy by way of a joke.”
 (Wilbur Fugate Improvement Era)